adamchory/pacman/README.md

 # PacMan Exercise
-This project can simulate infinite-ish PacMen characters chomping their way up and down the window before turning around at the x limit of the browser.
+This application could potentially simulate infinite PacMen characters chomping their way up and down the window before turning around at the x-limit of the browser.

 To make this happen, the user is given a button to create another PacMan if desired.
-Upon request, a new PacMan is added, pushing new data onto the end of an array that stores each PacMan's positon, velocity, direction, and focus.
-The main function of pacmen.js is a timed recurring function that checks each PacMan's position and determines if a collision is about to happen, then adjusts the position and velocity accordingly, stores the new position, velocity, direction, and focus data, then determines what PacMan image to display at what position, and mirrors it on the DOM.
+Upon request, this application will add a new PacMan and store the positon, velocity, direction, and focus data to the end of an array that stores all the PacMen's data.
+The main function of pacmen.js is a timed recurring function that translates the PacMen's position, checks each PacMan for a collision with the window, adjusts the stored data accordingly for each PacMan, and determines what PacMan image to display to show animation.
+Which is then mirrored on the DOM.

 ## How to Run?
 Once index.html, pacmen.js, and ./images/pacman1, ./images/pacman2, ./images/pacman3, ./images/pacman4 are downloaded into a folder, load index.html into a browser.